'

 Begur

-Documents for Weekend Getaway - Costa Brava I - Camí de Ronda
+Documents for Weekend Getaway to Costa Brava I - Camí de Ronda

-Click on any one of the 12 PDFs to view in full screen and download.
+Click on any of the PDF thumbnails to view in full screen and download

 Weather for Palafrugell

-What to take with you for Weekend Getaway - Costa Brava I - Camí de Ronda
+What to take with you for a Weekend Getaway to Costa Brava I - Camí de la Ronda

 a0175 - Camí de la Ronda GR-92 - Palamós to Calella de Palafrugell - DAY 1